Kyle Lowry: Miami Heat (2021–2024)

 On August 6, 2021, the Miami Heat signed Lowry on a three-year, $85 million contract via a sign-and-trade with the Raptors in exchange for former teammate Goran Dragić and Precious Achiuwa.
 On November 6, 2021, Lowry recorded his first triple double with the Heat and his 19th career triple double in a 118–115 win over the Utah Jazz with a statline of 20 points, 12 rebounds and 10 assists while shooting 72% from the field.
 On Dec.
-19, 2021, Kyle Lowry drew the 252nd charge of his career, passing Ersan Ilyasova and making him the NBA's charges drawn leader for the play-by-play era (going back to the 2000–01 season when this stat was first trackable).
+19, 2021, Lowry drew the 252nd charge of his career, passing Ersan Ilyasova and making him the NBA's charges drawn leader for the play-by-play era (going back to the 2000–01 season when this stat was first trackable).
 He finished the season with a total of 259 charges drawn.
 Lowry led the Heat to the top seed in the Eastern Conference with a 53–29 record.
 During the Heat's 2022 playoff run, Lowry missed multiple games due to a hamstring injury.
-On May 27, in Game 6 of the Eastern Conference Finals, Lowry recorded a double-double of 18 points and 10 assists in a 111–103 win over the Boston Celtics.
-In the decisive Game 7, the Heat were eliminated in a 100–96 loss.
+On May 27, in game 6 of the Eastern Conference finals, Lowry recorded a double-double of 18 points and 10 assists in a 111–103 win over the Boston Celtics.
+In the decisive game 7, the Heat were eliminated in a 100–96 loss.

 On April 11, 2023, during the Heat's play-in tournament game against the Atlanta Hawks, Lowry scored a season-high 33 points, alongside four rebounds and five assists, in a 116–105 loss.
 However, the Heat defeated the Chicago Bulls in a 102–91 win three days later to secure the eighth seed in the playoffs.
-In the Finals, the Heat lost in 5 games to the Denver Nuggets.
+In the NBA Finals, the Heat lost in five games to the Denver Nuggets.

 On January 23, 2024, Lowry was traded to the Charlotte Hornets, alongside a first-round draft pick, in exchange for Terry Rozier.
 Lowry's contract was subsequently bought out on February 11.

-Philadelphia 76ers (2024–present)
+Philadelphia 76ers (2024–2026)

-On February 13, 2024, Lowry signed with the Philadelphia 76ers.
+On February 13, 2024, Lowry signed with the Philadelphia 76ers for the remainder of the season.
 Nine days later, he made his 76ers debut, putting up 11 points, five assists, and four rebounds in a 110–96 loss to the New York Knicks.

-On July 12, 2024, Lowry re-signed with the 76ers.
+On July 12, 2024, Lowry re-signed with the 76ers on a minimum.
 He made 35 appearances (12 starts) for Philadelphia during the 2024–25 NBA season, averaging 3.9 points, 1.9 rebounds, and 2.7 assists.

-On July 7, 2025, Lowry re-signed with Philadelphia.
+On July 7, 2025, Lowry re-signed with Philadelphia on a minimum for a second consecutive year.
+He appeared in only 14 regular season games during the 2025–26 NBA season, with averages of 1.2 points and 0.8 assists.

+On July 7, 2026, Lowry announced his retirement and also signed a ceremonial one-day contract with the Toronto Raptors to officially retire with the team where he spent most of his NBA career.